MacsiDigital/laravel-api-client/README.md

 ### Mutating

-Some API's will mutate the data, a common case is wrapping the fields in a new array.
+Some APIs will mutate the data, a common case is wrapping the fields in a new array.

 ```php
     //Normal create